Manchester Distance Access Scheme 2022

 - Would you like a one-grade reduction from the standard offer from your chosen course at The University of Manchester?

-The Manchester Distance Access Scheme (MDAS) is an online access programme for students who have been made an offer from The University of Manchester for a place on a selection of courses commencing in September 2021.
+The Manchester Distance Access Scheme (MDAS) is an online access programme for students who have been made an offer from The University of Manchester for a place on a selection of courses commencing in September 2022.
+You may be visiting this page because it has been mentioned in your offer on UCAS.

 72% of students who successfully completed the Manchester Distance Access Scheme in 2020 progressed onto an undergraduate course at The University of Manchester.